AdaYuanChen/Supycap/README.md

         <a href="#TOC">Installation</a>
     </h2>
     <p>
-        Please follow the instruction under the 'code' tab.
+        <b>Method 1</b>:Please follow the instruction under the 'code' tab.
        <br>
        <br>
-Alternatively, the library can be directly downloaded from PyPI using the following command in terminal:
+<b>Method 2</b>: Alternatively, the library can be directly downloaded from PyPI using the following command in terminal:

 ```python
  pip install Supercap-analysis